‘Sports Illustrated’s’ Curviest Model’ Hunter McGrady Stuns In Sleek Fall Outfit

 Hunter fashioned her straight blond tresses into soft waves at the bottom that fell casually over her shoulders.
 Her hair appeared to be shorter than her usual style.

-She wore large gold hoop earrings with pearl accents as her only visible jewelry.
+She wore large gold hoop earrings with pearl accents and a dainty necklace.

-Hunter stood on a concrete walkway in front of a brick building in what appeared to be a shot taken in a city.
+Hunter stood on a concrete walkway in front of a brick building in the shot.
 She was at eye level with the low windows of the structure.
-A long, concrete trim was seen in the middle of the building.
+Concrete trim ran along the side of the building.

 The model kept her hands in her pockets as she looked directly at the camera.
-She had a slight smile on her face and her deep dimples were clearly visible.
+She had a slight smile on her face, her deep dimples clearly visible.

 Fans of the swimsuit model found the shot to be absolutely breathtaking.
-They revealed their feelings in the comments section.
+They revealed their feelings for the image in the comments section.

 “You are effortlessly stunning.
 City chic in every sense of the word,” remarked a second fan.